 Pickled Vegetable Giardiniera

-The pickled vegetable giardiniera is a traditional recipe from our cuisine that is enjoyed all year round as an appetizer or side dish accompanying all types of main courses.
+Pickled vegetable giardiniera is a traditional recipe from our cuisine enjoyed all year round as an appetizer or side dish, accompanying all types of main courses.

-It’s a preserve of mixed pickled vegetables, the more colorful they are, the more visually impactful they become.
+It is a preserve of mixed pickled vegetables, the more colorful, the more visually appealing.

-The vegetables should be cut into pieces, but in some cases, you can julienne them, depending on the dish you want to accompany.
+The vegetables should be cut into pieces, but in some cases, if you like, you can julienne them depending on the dish you wish to accompany.

-Colorful and crunchy, it pleases both the eyes and the taste buds, accompanying all main courses.
+Colorful and crunchy, it pleases both the eye and the palate and accompanies all second courses.

-Like: boiled meats, mixed salads with hard-boiled eggs, boiled potatoes, and in the summer even the classic rice salad.
+Such as: boiled meats, mixed salads with boiled eggs, boiled potatoes, and even the classic summer rice salad.

-Easy to prepare, it can be made using different vegetables depending on the season: carrots, celery, bell peppers, cauliflower, onions, cucumbers.
+Easy to prepare, it can be made using different vegetables according to the season: carrots, celery, peppers, cauliflower, onions, cucumbers.

 Once the jars of giardiniera are ready, they should be left to rest in the dark for 3-4 weeks before consumption.

-And if you want to preserve the last summer veggies to enjoy in the coming months, you can also try:
+And if you wish to preserve the last summer vegetables to enjoy in the upcoming months, you may also try:

 • Cost: Very economical